 “Walking into the lobby is a truly memorable experience,” says Foxcroft.
 “The hotel is built into the side of Sulphur Mountain and the views are breathtaking.
 Don’t miss having a drink in the lounge.”

 - Special services: To relax and reset, be sure to spend some time in the on-site spa as well where you can enjoy breathtaking mountain views.

-The Fairmont Palliser in Calgary
+8. The Fairmont Palliser in Calgary

 Centrally located in downtown Calgary, the 407-room Fairmont Palliser (8) is a beautiful historic building with luxurious ammenities.
 It a great base to explore this Western city and is in walking distance of the shopping district, and arts and entertainment venues.